 You’ve heard the question, "If you were on an island and could only take three things, what would you bring?"
 It may take me a minute to come up with the other two items, but I don’t even need a second to give you the first one.
 Coffee!
 It’s how many of us make it through the first hour of the morning (or even half the day).

 Coffee roasters take pride, and rightly so, in their roasting process and endeavor to create a product that has quality flavor, acidity, body, aroma, and finish.
-During this process, both volatile and non-volatile gases are released.
+During the packaging process of coffee, both volatile and non-volatile gases are released.
 These gases, 80% of which is CO2, add to the flavor of the coffee but also continue to emit for some time.
-This is why, when perfecting the roasting process, packaging is not just the final step, but an extremely important one.
-It maintains the freshness, integrity, and shelf-life of the ground or whole bean coffee and it does so in a way that is unique compared to other products packaged on a vertical bagger.
+This is why, when perfecting the roasting process, the coffee packaging process is not just the final step, but an extremely important one.
+Flexible coffee packaging maintains the freshness, integrity, and shelf-life of the ground or whole bean coffee and it does so in a way that is unique compared to other products packaged on a vertical bagger.

-Gas flushing, either by Aroma Perm or MAP, and a one-way valve are necessary for maintaining freshness, an important aspect of coffee rating.
+Gas flushing, either by Aroma Perm® or modified atmosphere packaging (MAP), and a one way degassing valve are necessary for maintaining freshness, an important aspect of coffee rating.
 Gas flushing replaces oxygen, a component that quickly decreases shelf life and quality, with nitrogen.
 With the minimum recommendation of a 3% residual oxygen level (many roasters require a lower percentage), gas flushing is an imperative feature.

-While gas-flushing is one feature that makes packaging coffee different, the one-way degassing valve is equally as distinct and essential.
+While gas flushing is one feature that makes the packaging process of coffee different, the one way degassing valve is equally as distinct and essential.
 It is incorporated into the bag making process at the end of the unwind and prior to the forming stage and can be placed in various areas on the pouch.
 Let’s look at how this small, button-like feature is integral to flexible packaging solutions on a VFFS.

 HOW A DEGASSING VALVE HELPS COFFEE PACKAGING: